ksyselena1/world-happiness-analysis/README.md

 # world-happiness-analysis
-Data Analysis of the happiness dataset and trying to understand the relationship between various factors and the happiness score each country received
+Data analysis of the happiness dataset and trying to understand the relationship between various factors and the happiness score each country received
+- Use of statistical analysis methods, k-means clustering, linear regression model, hypothesis testing, etc